shubhangvats14/pythonSelFramework/ReadMe.txt

 - By using Page Objects concept, we need to define an object for each class from where we are returning page elements -- To overcome this, we can use the connections between objects and can just define child objects inside the parent one

+- If there are any common utilities, which can be used at more than one place in our code, we should try to generalize it e.g., the explicit wait code can be generalized and can be added to the Utilities > BaseClass, as our every Test Class will inherit BaseClass